-- (1) The Master's examination is passed when all examination components have been graded as "sufficient" (4.0) or higher. - (2) If the Master's examination is failed or is considered not to have been passed, the chairperson of the examinations board will issue a written notification, providing information on the procedure for appeal.
-A certificate will be issued on request, and on presentation of proof and a certificate of exmatriculation, listing passed examination components and the corresponding grades as well as the missing examination components required for obtaining the Master of Arts degree, and indicating that the Master's examination was not passed.
+(1) The master's examination is passed when all examination components have been graded as "sufficient" (4.0) or higher.

+(2) If the master's examination is failed or is considered not to have been passed, the chairperson of the examination committee will issue a written notification, providing information on the procedure for appeal.
+A certificate will be issued on request, and on presentation of proof and a certificate of exmatriculation, listing passed examination components and the corresponding grades as well as the missing examination components required for obtaining the Master of Arts degree, and indicating that the master's examination was not passed.